danciu/tree-of-thought-ai-prompts/README.md

-# tree-of-thought-ai-prompts
+# Tree of Thought (ToT) AI Prompts

-Tree of Thought (ToT) AI Prompts based on the work of dave1010
+Prompts are based on/variations of the work of [dave1010](https://github.com/dave1010/tree-of-thought-prompting/blob/main/tree-of-thought-prompts.txt)